-This Appendix is circulated to shareholders of Koyo International Limited ("Company") ("Shareholders") together with the Company's annual report for the financial year ended 31 December 2018 ("Annual Report").
-Its purpose is to provide Shareholders with the relevant information relating to, and seek Shareholders' approval for the renewal of the Share Buyback Mandate (as defined herein) to be tabled at the annual general meeting of the Company to be held on 29 April 2019 at 9.00 a.m. at 16 Arumugam Road, #05-01 LTC Building, Block D Singapore 409961.
+This Appendix is circulated to shareholders of Koyo International Limited ("Company") ("Shareholders") together with the Company's annual report for the financial year ended 31 December 2019 ("Annual Report").
+Its purpose is to provide Shareholders with the relevant information relating to, and seek Shareholders' approval for the renewal of the Share Buyback Mandate (as defined herein) to be tabled at the forthcoming annual general meeting of the Company.

-The Notice of Annual General Meeting and a Proxy Form are enclosed with the Annual Report.
+The Notice of Annual General Meeting and a Proxy Form are to be despatched in due course.